-- When to announce your pregnancy to family?
+- When should you announce your pregnancy to family?

 - How to announce your pregnancy to family?

-- How many tell their family before an announcement?
+- How many tell their family before an official announcement?

 - When to announce your pregnancy to everyone?

 - How to announce your pregnancy to everyone?

 - How many get creative with their pregnancy announcement?